 Together, the PzKpfw III and the PzKpfw IV provided most of the military might of Germany's Panzerwaffe (armored force).

 A larger turret ring on the PzKpfw IV allowed it to carry bigger guns than

 Despite the successes of smaller German tanks, as World War II progressed, Hitler wanted the Nazis to keep building bigger and bigger tanks.
 Consequently, the Nazis designed a series of super heavy tanks.
 Only two of these were ever built, the E-100 and the PzKpfw Maus (Mouse), and these two only existed as prototypes -

 Germany brought heavy tanks weighing 40 to 60 tons onto the World War II battlefield long before the Allies did, and though this was classed as a medium tank by the Germans is was more akin the heavy tanks from the Allies' point of view, and was considered a heavy tank by many at the

 The PzKpfw VI Jagdtiger heavy tank destroyer was the heaviest World War II armored fighting vehicle to experience combat.
 It weighed almost 70 tons, had armor that was almost 10 inches thick and mounted a 5.04 inch (12.8 cm) Pak 44 L/55 gun.
 This gun was capable of penetrating 6.18 inches (157mm) of armor from

 The PzKpfw VI Tiger 1 Heavy Tank is probably the most well known of all the German tanks that were active in World War II.

-In fact, the Nazis built many more Panther tanks than Tiger tanks.
+In fact, the Germans built many more Panther tanks than Tiger tanks.
 They built about 6,000 Panther tanks, but only about 1,350 Tiger 1 tanks.